rdicrist/extinguish/README.md

 Changelog:
 ####  **+Legal**
 	+Added boilerplate terms of use and privacy policy.
 	+Added disclaimer to homepage and sign up.
+	+Added trademark and copyright marks.
 	*Existing privacy policy and terms of use consolidated to rules and About Us
 ####  **+Seeds**
 	+Added seeded Message board topics and seeded rules posts.